 Welcome from the Director

-I am delighted to welcome you to the Pathways and Academic Learning Support (PALS) Centre at the University of Newcastle, which includes English Language Bridging Pathways, Open Foundation and Yapug Pathway Programs, Widening Participation Pathways, including Uni Steps, Uni Next and Children's University, and Academic Learning Support services.
+I am delighted to welcome you to the Pathways Centre at the University of Newcastle, which includes Open Foundation and Yapug Pathway Programs, Diploma Pathways, NUPrep preparatory programs and our Widening Participation Pathways, including Uni Steps, Uni Next and Children's University.

 Helping people achieve their dream of tertiary study

-The Centre provides pathways, English Language programs, and learning support services, with our staff teaching over 16,000 students each year.
+For over 50 years we have provided pathways to support students to enter university.
 We are proud of the achievements of our students.
 Each year they make up a large proportion of commencing undergraduate and postgraduate students.
 From the platform of readiness for university study they establish in their program, our students go on to participate and excel in the programs of their choice.
-We also provide ongoing academic learning support for all University of Newcastle students.

 Finding the right program for our students